achesnais/open-concordance/README.txt

 Open Concordance aims to be an easy to use concordance software and text and corpus analysis tool.
-It could be described as an Open Source alternative to Antconc.
+It could be described as an Open Source alternative to Lawrence Anthony's Antconc.
 The project is written in Python 3 from the grounds up.